 Records were soon being broken as the Old Firm brought their legions of fans north.
 Celtic were the first to call and the match on 16 March 2005 drew a crowd of 7045.
 This was surpassed on 6 August 2005 with the visit of Rangers.
 The attendance of 7512 still stands as a stadium record.

 Tulloch Caledonian Stadium was chosen as the venue for a Scotland Futures international against Turkey on 15 March.
 ICT players Mark Brown, Craig Dargo and Ian Black featured for Scotland but they lost narrowly 3-2.
 Despite the score the event was a major success for the club and the stadium.
 The influx of a large local support (and a fair few vocal Turks) resulted in a 15 minute kick-off delay but otherwise all went well.
 The SFA delegation was impressed by the whole operation and support.
-Further international matches in Inverness are a distinct possibility and the future of the Tulloch Caledonian Stadium is most certainly a rosy one.

 For those visiting the stadium on a matchday, or for conferencing or other events, directions can be found: HERE